Lifeboat (1944 film): Plot

 When the inhabitants realize that Willi does actually have a flask of water, Joe pulls it from Willi's shirt, but it breaks.
-Willi explains that like everyone on a U-boat he had food tablets and energy pills.
-To survive, one must have a plan.

-In anger, they descend upon Willi as a group, all but Joe, to beat Willi and toss him from the boat to his death.
+Willi explains that like everyone on a U-boat he had food tablets and energy pills, saying that to survive, one must have a plan.
+In anger, all the other survivors except Joe descend upon Willi, beat him and toss him from the boat to his death.

-Later, Rittenhouse says that he will never understand Willi's ingratitude.
-"What do you do with people like that?"
+Later, Rittenhouse says that he will never understand Willi's ingratitude, musing, "What do you do with people like that?"
 No one answers.
 Stanley proposes to Alice, and she accepts, although they have little hope of surviving.

-Connie chastises everyone for giving up then offers her bracelet as bait for fish.
-A fish strikes, but Joe sights a ship, and in the rush for the oars, the line goes overboard and the bracelet is lost.
+Connie chastises everyone for giving up, then offers her Cartier diamond bracelet as bait for fishing.
+A fish bites, but Joe sights a ship, and in the rush for the oars, the line goes overboard and the bracelet is lost.

-It is the German supply ship to which Willi had been steering them.
-But before a launch can pick them up, both it and the supply ship are sunk by gunfire from a US warship and a brief battle is waged between the two ships which nearly destroys the little boat.
-After the battle ends, Kovac estimates that the Allied vessel will be there in 20 minutes.
+The ship they have spotted is the German supply ship towards which Willi had been steering them.
+Before a launch can pick them up, both it and the supply ship are sunk by gunfire from a US warship and a brief battle is waged between the two which nearly destroys the lifeboat.
+After the battle ends, Kovac estimates that the Allied vessel will be there in twenty minutes.
 Connie panics over her appearance.
 Joe hopes his wife isn't worried.
-Rittenhouse admires a picture of Joe's family and still persists in calling him "Pullman porter George".
-They talk briefly about their plans for after the rescue.
+Rittenhouse admires a picture of Joe's family, though he persists in calling him "George".